Walter Shillington is an avid collector of mechanical watches. His reviews focus on inexpensive but often intriguing Chinese timepieces.

-The Forsining U0W7 borrows much of its styling from the Casablanca and, at twenty-five dollars, sells for far less that what I paid for my replica.
+The Forsining U0W7 borrows much of its styling from the Casablanca, and at $25, sells for far less that what I paid for my replica.
 I was curious to see how well it competed against my prior purchase.

 The dial—thanks mainly to Franck Muller’s original design work—is beautiful.
 Black numbers of varying size line the edge of a nicely patterned white dial.
 Two windows positioned near the top display the day of the month.
 Black rimmed subdials indicate the day of week and month.